 In April 2012, listeners caught a glimpse of work from the upcoming album with a double A-side 7-inch, ‘Frail Girls’/‘Salad Daze’, accompanied by videos directed by Levi Beamish and Damian Golfinopoulos.
 To follow the single, Street Chant released ‘Sink’ in December, a song – according to their Bandcamp page – “telling tales of debaucherous Auckland groundhog nights out”.
 ‘Sink’ remains the most pop-ready song the group have released to date, with overdubbed, catchy vocal melodies reminiscent of 1990s pop-punk from the United States.

-In 2013, the group continues to work on their forthcoming record.
-However, they have released an EP of throwaways and B-sides from the album called Isthmus of One-Thousand Lovers, sold with a band T-shirt designed by Auckland street-wear brand Arcade.
+In 2013, they released an EP of throwaways and B-sides called Isthmus of One-Thousand Lovers, sold with a band T-shirt designed by Auckland street-wear brand Arcade.
 Isthmus features five tracks, with Street Chant reaching to unfamiliar acoustic territory on ‘Tear My Whole Face Off’ and covering Blam Blam Blam’s classic ‘There Is No Depression In New Zealand’.

 Emily Littler - vocals, guitar